 People usually don’t pay attention to the quality of oral hygiene products.
 The majority of us buy whatever toothpaste and toothbrush we find, but did you know that switching to bamboo toothbrush can not only help your teeth but also the environment?

 Recently, bamboo toothbrushes have been getting more popular, because bamboo is antimicrobial which means fewer bacteria in your toothbrush handle.
+It’s definitely proper dental care at its finest.
 Also, after you decide to throw it away, you can do it in peace knowing that you’re not contributing to the increasing plastic waste polluting oceans and beaches.

 Bamboo isn’t as well-known as cotton, but that’s slowly changing.
 The market for bamboo has been steadily growing since 2004, which isn’t surprising since bamboo is strong yet soft and also very durable and resistant to smell and bacteria.
 The bamboo fabric is covered in micro-gaps, which allows for more airflow.